Baseball Coaching Staff

 2011 was memorable as well.
 In addition to capturing their third NWAC title in the last five years, the squad was ranked #8 in the nation and had three players selected in the Major League Amateur draft.

 A 1987 Interlake HS grad, Yoshino accumulated several accomplishments as a pitcher in both high school and college.
 As a junior, Yoshino sported a 0.60 ERA for the 24-1 Saints, who captured the class AAA state championship in addition to a final ranking of 16th in the nation by U.S.A.
 Today.
 The following year, Yoshino earned All-KingCo honors.
 Yoshino then took the mound at Edmonds CC, compiling a two-year record of 12-1 for Coach Bill Stubbs.
 In 1989, Edmonds finished second in the NWAC with a 40-6 record, one of only three teams to win 40 games in the history of NWAC baseball.
-Yoshino was named recipient of the Art Feiro Award (first and only Edmonds CC athlete to ever receive this honor), which is presented annually to the top scholar-athlete in the NWAC.
+He was named recipient of the Art Feiro Award (first and only Edmonds CC athlete to ever receive this honor), which is presented annually to the top scholar-athlete in the NWAC.

 Yoshino spent one season as pitching coach at Edmonds CC, where his staff sported the lowest team ERA (2.40) in the NWAC.
-He is a regular clinician-speaker at several events in the region including the Pemco All-Sports Clinic, American Baseball Coaches’ Association, and the NorthWest Baseball Coaches’ Association (NWBCA) Convention.
+He has been a regular clinician-speaker at several events in the region including the Pemco All-Sports Clinic, American Baseball Coaches’ Association, and the NorthWest Baseball Coaches’ Association (NWBCA) Convention.

 2011 NWAC championship